 The fundamentals of information security, including a basic understanding of legal and ethical cyberspace issues.
 Taught with a mix of theory and hands-on applications (32/32) Prerequisites must be passed with a minimum of a C- to progress in the Computer Analyst major.
-Prerequisite: CIS:122.
+Prerequisite: CIS:122 or CIS:450.
 Corequisites: NET:156, NET:725